 Maldives Travel Tips

 It’s unlikely that you haven’t seen images of the Maldives on social media or while surfing the web.
 The picturesque Indian Ocean islands are a dream location for the discerning traveler.
-The turquoise lagoons, vibrant reefs, alabaster white sandbanks, opulent over-water villas, and exquisite sunsets are enough to make you fall in love with this tropical haven.
-The emerald seas are also home to a spectacular underwater world where you have the chance to come close to rays, dolphins, sharks, whales, and a countless variety of exotic fishes.
+The turquoise lagoons, vibrant reefs, alabaster white sandbanks, opulent over-water villas, and exquisite sunsets are enough to entice you to visit this tropical paradise.
+The emerald seas also have a spectacular underwater world where you can get up close and personal with rays, dolphins, sharks, whales, and a plethora of exotic fishes.

 1).
 Travel Requirements